Imperial Sauce

 Lump crab and Old Bay Seasoning are a match made in heaven.
 Tossing a bushel of freshly boiled blue crabs out on a paper-lined table and hammering out the delicious meat has its place.
 It’s fun and festive.
 But it is so much work.
 This sauce recipe gives you all the flavor and reward with none of the hassle.

 This crab imperial recipe would be, well, just crab, without the imperial sauce.
-Somehow the mixture of simple everyday ingredients together as a whole take
+Somehow the mixture of simple everyday ingredients together as a whole takes it to a whole new level.

 If you haven’t tried my boiling crab sauce, it’s delicious with shrimp.
 And my fish taco sauce is an easy way to add restaurant flavor to fish tacos.